 Q. Are medical/dental services provided?

-A. All residents receive a medical exam within 7 days of admit and when needed for additional
+A. All residents receive a medical exam within 7 days of admittance and when needed for additional

 medical issues.
 JCYC has a monthly dental clinic, at which time all eligible residents are seen.

 Q. What should I do if my child has a scheduled outside medical appointment?

 A. Please call the supervisor on duty at 517-788-4460 to schedule a transport.